gabriel01913/GabrielToonShader/Manual/GTShader_Manual.md

 This option will enable/disable the material to use a shadow mask texture for the face, instead of the normal lambert calculation.

 [Click here for mor information](./GTShader_Manual.md#shadow-mask)

+# Textures
+This section is where you inform the textures.

+**Base Texture** - The base color map, lit map, albedo map, theres alot of name for this map, but is the map theres has the lit color of the material.
+RGB is the colors, and Alpha is genshin workflow is the default for the alpha clip mask, in Arc System workflow the Alpha channel is used for fresnel light intensity, black dont have fresnel white has full intensity.

+**Emission Texture** - The emission map, is the texture that contains the emission information.
+The RGB contains the colors, and Alpha channel the mask.

 # Shadow Mask